What Happens After Breast Cancer Surgery?

-Working with a certified lymphedema therapist is part of standard post-surgery treatment.
+Working with a breast cancer rehabilitation therapist, for lymphedema and other side effects, is part of standard post-surgery treatment.
 Find out more.

 - Definitive surgical results